 Location: Flagstaff, Arizona

 Responding to the rapid growth of Northern Arizona University, Todd & Associates teamed with American Campus Communities to expand on-campus student housing with the continued development of The Suites student housing community.
-Located in the center of south campus, Phase II of The Suites added 328 beds within one- and two-bedroom units with private baths within two four-story wood frame buildings adjacent to the existing community.
-Consistent with The Suites, each building features a two-story Neighborhood Core with floor to ceiling windows, providing essential needs and ample amenities within a unique living space.
-The first and the third level consists of a lounge, laundry and kitchen, while the second and fourth levels include a lounge, and study rooms.
+Located in the center of south campus, Phase II of The Suites added 328 beds within one- and two-bedroom units, each with private bathrooms.
+These two 4-story wood frame buildings are adjacent to the existing community.
+Consistent with The Suites, each building features a 2-story Neighborhood Core with floor to ceiling windows, providing essential needs and ample amenities within a unique living space.
+The first and the third level consists of a lounge, laundry, and kitchen, while the second and fourth levels include a lounge and study rooms.
 Lush landscaped outdoor courtyards form the outer edges of this community.

 College & University